Junbol-Frontend-Mentor/space-tourism-website/README.md

 ### 🛠 Built with

 - Semantic HTML5 markup 🧾
-- Sass(SCSS) Flexbox 🎨
+- ChakraUI & Flexbox 🎨
-- BEM (Block.Element.Modifier)🧾
 - Mobile-first workflow 📱
 - GIT/GitHub 🧾🌎
 - PowerShell (CLI) 🧾
-- Javascript 🤖🚀
+- Typescript & Javascript 🤖
+- React with Vite 🤖
+- NPM

 ### What I learned

-- Working with the Grid was a challenge.
+- Working with the Typescript for the first time was a challenge.
 But gradually I am making progress.
-A good working grid is a combination of grid and flexbox settings.

-- You need to grid area you containers not the items inside your containers.
+- GitHub pages and React Router are not really good friends.

+- I still couldn't resolved the reload issue.
+So first aid extra 404 code was added.

 ```